enriquepablo/nlproject/docs/cms.rst

 Example: A content management system
 ====================================

-In this section we will try to develop a more complex ontology that might be used as the metadata backend for a real life CMS.
+In this section we will try to develop a more complex ontology that might be used as the metadata backend for a content management system (CMS).
 Such a CMS would basically consist of the following parts:

  #.
 A web application: mainly an HTTP request dispatcher and a system of views that the dispatcher calls to get responses for the requests;
  #.
 A database where actual content (text, images, etc.) is stored;